TomDDG/ZXPicoMD/README.md

 - v1.0 - original design for testing, lacks COMMS OUT & WRITE PROTECT circuit
 - v1.1 - added simple transistor circuit to control Write Protect and also passes the COMMs down the chain for additional Microdrives.
-- v1.2 - removed bob-12009 and replaced with diodes, some refactoring. *Note v1.1 also works fine with real h/w by simply replacing the bob with diodes as shown above
+- v1.2 - removed bob-12009 level shifter and replaced with diodes, some refactoring. *Note v1.1 also works fine with real h/w by simply replacing the bob with diodes as shown in the hardware mod section

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/ZXPicoMDv1.2.png "PCB v1.2")

 ## Case